Best Uses for Wood Stove Ash 2023

 5. Odor Neutralizer

-6. DIY Soap Ingredient
+6. Soap Making Ingredient

 Wood ash contains salts and compounds that, when leached with water, produce a basic solution.
 The process is akin to a touch of old-world chemistry, taking us back to times when household goods were made from readily available resources.